Canon's new PowerShot PX aims to keep you in the frame

 The camera can connect to your smartphone over a Wi-Fi network, allowing it to sync all the content it has shot and giving the user the option to manually control the camera if needed.
 It has a battery life of about two to five hours, depending on if and how many photos/videos it captures.

-The Canon PowerShot PX is available to pre-order in Europe for £ 449.99 ($766.28), with orders shipping on November 18th.
+The Canon PowerShot PX is available to pre-order in Europe for £449.99 (roughly $766.28 CAD), with orders shipping on November 18th.
 We couldn’t find any information about it coming to North America.
 MobileSyrup has reached out to Canon for information regarding Canadian pricing and availability.

 Image credit: Canon